Community Service Opportunities

 - UAlbany Office of University Events

-Partner Organizations who are actively looking for volunteers for 2020-2021 academic year:
+Partner Organizations who are actively looking for volunteers for the 2022-2023 academic year:

 - Albany Medical Center: Variety of in-person volunteer options.
 Orientation required.
 Contact Kelly Morrone, manager of Volunteer Services, at (518) 262-3491 or [email protected]

-- Boys and Girls Club of Albany: Volunteer music teachers needed for the Lyricism 101 Mobile Studio program, an RV complete with recording equipment and editing software.
+- Boys and Girls Club of Albany (Lyricism 101 Music Volunteers): Volunteer music teachers needed for the Lyricism 101 Mobile Studio program, an RV complete with recording equipment and editing software.
 Volunteers must be proficient at either piano, guitar, bass, or drums, and be enthusiastic about teaching children how to play an instrument.
 More info: http://lyricism101.com/home.
 Contact Lorenzo at [email protected] or 518-462-5528.

 - Capital Roots: There are a variety of in-person and remote volunteers positions available to support the Veggie Mobile, the Produce Project Urban Farm, Squash Hunger food donation initiative, the Food Hub produce market, and over 55+ community gardens throughout the Capital Region.
 Email or call Kim, the Volunteer Coordinator, at [email protected] or at 518-274-8685.
 Group volunteer projects are available as well!